There’s a lot of stuff out there about getting a Nevada divorce.

 If you forgot to change your name in your divorce decree you have two options:

-Option 1: You can do a formal name change which requires filing additional documentation with the Court and paying a new filing fee
+First Option: Do a formal name change which requires filing additional documentation with the Court and paying a new filing fee

 #16: Do I Have To Go To Court To Get Divorced?

-If you and your spouse agree on everything from the outset of your case YOU WILL NOT HAVE TO GO TO COURT TO GET DIVORCED.
+If you and your spouse agree on everything from the outset of your case, YOU WILL NOT HAVE TO GO TO COURT TO GET DIVORCED.

 #17: How Long Will My Divorce Take?